abstractalgo/react-browser-extension/README.md

 ### how it works

-- `/meta` holds basic information about the extension, its manifest and icons
+- root folder holds basic information about the extension, its manifest and icons
-- `/background` is where the code for the service worker or a background script lives. these scripts never can never have any UI as a part of it
 - `/content_scripts` is a place for code that has to do with content that becomes part of the page - injected JS and CSS. within `/app` holds the React app where you basically write entirety of logic, and remaining files are there to create a container for your React root (similar how `div#root` exists in `public/index.html` when using regular CRA).
 - `/popup` is a place for another React application that...
 - `/options` is another React app...
+- `/worker` is where the code for the service worker or a background script lives. these scripts never can never have any UI as a part of it

 (show build output, show how each part relates to section in manifest, record a video walkthrough)